mvilrokx/autd-js-front-end-dev-guide/Chapters/04 - JavaScript Modules.md

 $ npm install webpack --save-dev
 ```

->If you want to be thourough and uninstall Rollup.js, you do this as followed:
+>If you want to be thorough and uninstall Rollup.js, you do this as followed:

 >```bash
 >$ npm uninstall rollup rollup-plugin-babel rollup-watch --save-dev
 >$ rm rollup.config.js
 >```

-Just like with rollup.js, rather than running Babel directly, from now on, we are going to run Webpack, which will invoke Babel.
+Just like with Rollup.js, rather than running Babel directly, from now on, we are going to run Webpack, which will invoke Babel.
 And just like rollup.js we have to install a the Babel plugin for Webpack to make this work.
 The plugins are called "loaders" in Webpack lingo, and they are (all together now!) available as node packages:

 ```bash
 $ npm install babel-loader --save-dev